 The Greater Cambridge / Greater Peterborough LEP submitted a funding bid into the 2015-16 SLGF process, the results of which were announced in July 2014.
-A number of

-£5m for the Council's King's Dyke Crossing scheme.
-The LEP subsequently submitted a bid to the 2016-17 SLGF, which the Government announced in January 2015 was successful and the LEP would be receiving an additional £38m.
+A number of proposals put forward by the LEP were approved, including £5m for the Council's King's Dyke Crossing scheme.
+The LEP subsequently submitted a bid to the 2016-17 SLGF, which the Government announced in January 2015 was successful and the LEP received an additional £38m.
 The LEP agreed to allocate £16m of this funding to the Council's Ely Crossing scheme, in addition to a further £1m for work on the Wisbech Access Strategy.
-This is a new scheme to be added into the 2015-16 Capital Programme.
+This was a new scheme, added into the 2015-16 Capital Programme.